VA Disability Benefits for Gynecological Conditions

 What Are Gynecological Conditions?

-- Cervical dysplasia – a precancerous condition of the cervix, caused by the human papillomavirus (HPV)
+- Cervical dysplasia – A precancerous condition of the cervix, caused by the human papillomavirus (HPV).

-- Menstrual disorders – e.g., endometrial cancer, endometrial polyps, endometriosis, polycystic ovarian syndrome, dysfunctional uterine bleeding (heavy or prolonged menstrual bleeding)
+- Menstrual disorders – e.g., endometrial cancer, endometrial polyps, endometriosis, polycystic ovarian syndrome, dysfunctional uterine bleeding (heavy or prolonged menstrual bleeding).

-- Pelvic prolapse – the pelvic organs (vagina, bladder, rectum, and uterus) are held in place by connective tissue and ligaments within the pelvis; the physical stress of pregnancy, childbirth, and the weakening of tissue can lead to the walls of the vagina breaking down.
+- Pelvic prolapse – The pelvic organs (vagina, bladder, rectum, and uterus) are held in place by connective tissue and ligaments within the pelvis.
+The physical stress of pregnancy, childbirth, and the weakening of tissue can lead to the walls of the vagina breaking down.

-- Chronic pelvic pain – persistent pain between the belly button and pubic bone that lasts for longer than six months
+- Chronic pelvic pain – Persistent pain between the belly button and pubic bone that lasts for longer than six months.

-- Polycystic ovary syndrome – a hormonal disorder resulting in infrequent or prolonged menstrual periods or excess male hormone (androgen) levels; the ovaries may develop numerous small collections of fluid and fail to regularly release eggs
+- Polycystic ovary syndrome – A hormonal disorder resulting in infrequent or prolonged menstrual periods or excess male hormone (androgen) levels.
+The ovaries may develop numerous small collections of fluid and fail to regularly release eggs.

-- Uterine fibroids – benign tumors that develop in the uterus most typically during the childbearing years
+- Uterine fibroids – Benign tumors that develop in the uterus most typically during the childbearing years.

-- Urinary incontinence – the involuntary leakage of urine
+- Urinary incontinence – The involuntary leakage of urine.

 VA Adds Gynecological Conditions to Rating Schedule in May 2018

 While no conditions were removed from the new rating schedule, several new diagnostic codes were added and others were re-titled, restructured, or updated.
 The new rating schedule guarantees both men and women veterans are evaluated equally in this regard.